Discrimination against atheists: Iran

-Iraq

-In October 2018, bookstore owner Ihsan Mousa was arrested.
-He was released after promising not to sell books that promote rejection of Islam.

-Libya

-Atheism is prohibited in Libya and can come with a death penalty, if one is charged as an atheist.

 Saudi Arabia

 Atheism is prohibited in Saudi Arabia and can come with a death penalty, if one is charged as an atheist.

 In March 2014, the Saudi interior ministry issued a royal decree branding all atheists as terrorists, which defines terrorism as "calling for atheist thought in any form, or calling into question the fundamentals of the Islamic religion on which this country is based".

 Turkey

 Although officially a secular state, the vast majority of Turks are Muslim, and the state grants some special privileges to Muslims and to Islam in the media and private religious institutions.
 Compulsory religious instruction in Turkish schools is also considered discriminatory towards atheists, who may not want their children to receive any religious education.

 India

 Sanal Edamaruku, atheist and founder-president of Rationalist International, had to flee India in 2012, when the Catholic Secular Forum pressed charges against him under Section 295(A) of the Indian Penal Code, which penalises outraging the religious sentiments of any citizen.
 He is currently in self-exile in Finland to avoid arrest and indefinite jail time.

-In Indian society, rationalists have been generally considered undeclared atheists because they tend to label all sorts of religious activities as superstition.
-So they have been stigmatized and avoided by most Hindus.
-Indian Muslims and Christians are traditionally opposed to atheism.
-However in ancient India, atheistic schools of thought, such as Charvaka and Ajivika existed alongside Buddhism during the latter's early days.